mczhuge/SOCToolbox/README.md

 ## 1. Datasets and Training Setting

 Noted that, some early methods have used different training settings, this may cause unfair comparisons.
-So, the author of SOC recommend to use these setting:
+In our ICON (arXiv, 2021), we recommend to use the following setting:

 - (1) using both train and val set of SOC to train your model.
-- (2) besides, it is better to drop images without salient objects for training and testing.
+- (2) besides, we drop images without salient objects for training and testing.

-We have updated the Train (2400/4800 for training) / Test (8 attributes) setting following above suggestions.
+Based on the above suggestions, our Training and Testing set are 2400 and 600, respectively.

 For a quick employment, you can download the updated SOC on [Baidu | 提取码: iqul ](https://pan.baidu.com/s/1kWebPUhCQOCsvvAouo7eGQ).